featureflow/docs/README.md

 # Website

+This is the feeatureflow docs static site.

+This site contains all of the readme at docs.featuerflow.io

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 2](https://docusaurus.io/).

 ### Installation